-A number of retirements are anticipated during 2022 - 2025 that will require planning and could influence a restructure.
+A number of retirements are anticipated during 2022 - 2025 that will require planning and influence redesign.

 Physiotherapy MSK Service are working towards a 4 week wait, supported by temporary locum cover.
 Two practitioners are placed in health centres, a review of the impact to Primary Care and Physiotherapy MSK services will determine the way forward.
 The introduction of NHS inform to be established.
+Describe - impact on WF?